Small Business Stats and Facts in 2021

-Depending on your business type, number of employees , and revenue, whether or not your business can be labelled as small can vary.
+Depending on your business type, number of employees, and revenue, whether or not your business can be labeled as small can vary.
 For industries such as manufacturing and mining, anything under 500 employees is considered small.
 For wholesale trade, it’s 100 employees.

 Other businesses such as retail and service need to have an annual average revenue of less than 6 million dollars.
 For construction, the number rises to $28.5 million, special trade contractors are $12 million, and agriculture is $750 thousand to be considered a small business.

 7. Small businesses created 1.9 million net jobs in 2015.